1965 Maccabiah Games: Notable performances

 The U.S. won the gold medal in basketball, with Tal Brody, Ronald Green, Steve Nisenson, Dave Newmark, and Steve Chubin.
 The Israeli basketball team was led by Tani Cohen-Mintz.

 In gymnastics, American 3-time Olympian Abie Grossfeld won four gold medals, four silver medals, and three bronze medals.
 World trampoline champion Dan Millman of the US won four gold medals.
 American Steve Cohen, a future Olympian, won four gold medals, four silver medals, and two bronze medals.

 In fencing, Yves Dreyfus, a future two-time Olympic bronze medalist, won the silver medal for France in individual épée.
 American Olympian David Micahnik won the individual épée gold medal.
-American Al Axelrod competed for the US in foil fencing.
+American Olympian Martin Jay Davis won a gold medal, and American Olympian Al Axelrod also competed for the US in foil fencing.
 Canada's future Olympian Peter Bakonyi won a silver medal.

 In judo, Jim Bregman of the US, who the year prior won a bronze medal at the Olympics in the middleweight (80 kg), won a gold medal, as did Bernard Lepkofker of the United States.

 In wrestling, Israeli Moshe Weinberg, who years later was killed in the Munich Massacre, won a gold medal in Greco Roman wrestling.
 Argentine Olympian Daniel Verník won a silver medal in the middleweight wrestling competition.

 Otto Decker, whose parents sent him from Germany to England as part of the kindertransport at the outset of the Holocaust, represented the U.S., which came in 9th, as a halfback in soccer.
 Americans Harlan Cohen, and Gene Selznick, who had played on world championship teams and was squad captain, competed the Team USA volleyball squad.

 The U.S. won the gold medal in shooting (free pistol event).
 The U.S. won the gold medal in water polo, which was its first international gold medal since the 1904 Olympics held in St. Louis.